levitsky/biolccc/doc/sphinx/source/tutorial.rst

 The Python examples are specific to Python 2.x, since our project doesn't support Python 3.x.

-Basis conceptions
+Basic conceptions
 *****************

 There are a few simple conceptions which are widely used in libBioLCCC.
 Most of them are represented by a corresponding class.
 Here they are:

-**BioLCCC model type** - a set of assumptions on the properties of protein molecules.
-Strictly speaking, BioLCCC is a family of models, each based on the different assumptions.
-This version of the BioLCCC model contains two types of
+**Polymer model** - the set of assumptions used to describe a polymer molecule.
+This version of the BioLCCC model contains two models:
-model:

-    **ROD** - in this type of model a peptide is represented as an absolutely rigid rod.
+    **ROD** - this model represents a peptide as an absolutely rigid rod.
     Amino acids are modelled as regularly spaced beads threaded on this rod.
-This assumption works better for peptides rather than protein molecules.
+This model describes peptides better comparing to long protein molecules.

     The equations for the ROD model are to be published in the upcoming paper.

-    **COIL** - in this model a protein molecule is described as a flexible polymer.
+    **CHAIN** - in this model a protein molecule is described as a free-joint chain of rods.
 The conformations of this molecule in a pore can be modelled as a random walk in the field of adsorbing walls.
     This assumption should work better for long protein molecules.

-    The COIL model was described in ''Liquid Chromatography at Critical
+    The CHAIN model was described in ''Liquid Chromatography at Critical
     Conditions: Comprehensive Approach to Sequence-Dependent Retention Time Prediction'', Alexander V. Gorshkov et al, Analytical Chemistry, 2006, 78 (22), 7770-7777. `Link <http://dx.doi.org/10.1021/ac060913x>`_.